These 7 Natural Pools Are the World's Best-Kept Secrets

 These bizarre figure eight–shaped pools are hidden in the Royal National Park in Sydney, Australia.
 While they might look man-made, the formations are entirely natural and can only be reached by a difficult hiking track through dense bushland.

 Insider tip: Check the tide before embarking on a hike.
 The Figure Eight Pools are only accessible at low tide when the nearby ocean is calm.
 In March, a freak wave injured more than 50 people swimming in the pools, so be careful when standing near the rock ledge.

 Arturo Barreda Westphal/500px

 Oaxaca's petrified mineral waterfalls look like tumbling white water frozen in time.
 The stunning phenomenon has formed thanks to calcium-rich water, which drips down the mountain and through underground caves.
 While much of the waterfall-like formation is an optical illusion, travelers can bathe in the warm thermal pools at the top of the cliff.

 Insider tip: Hierve el Agua can get crowded during the day in high season, so opt to hire a driver and head to the attraction in the morning to have the stunning scenery to yourself.

-Croatia's Krka and Plitvice National Park waterfalls are common knowledge among travelers, but we predict this secluded oasis in Bosnia could be the next big thing.
+Croatia's Krka and Plitvice Lakes national parks' waterfalls are common knowledge among travelers, but we predict this secluded oasis in Bosnia could be the next big thing.
 Kravica can only be reached by car and is hidden away among poplar and fig trees.
-The startlingly clear emerald water comes from the Trebižat river, which spills forth over lichen and moss in a spectacle of beauty.
+The startlingly clear emerald-hued water comes from the Trebižat river, which spills forth over lichen and moss in a spectacle of beauty.
 Be sure to explore behind the waterfalls—many conceal hidden caves.

 Insider tip: Pack reef shoes if you intend on climbing over the rock formations or exploring the shallows.
 Wet moss makes the seemingly steady rocks more slippery than they appear.